 - come to understand the critical role that management plays

 - learn to apply principal methods of management to workplace situations

 - cultivate your ability to make strategic decisions

 - have a greater understanding of where you can go in your career upon graduation

-The management Studies minor is open to all students pursuing a degree, with the exception of students currently enrolled in or who have graduated from university business programs, plans or sub plans, including Waterloo "X and Business" programs.
+The Management Studies Minor is open to all students pursuing a degree, with the exception of students currently enrolled in or who have graduated from university business programs, plans or sub plans, including Waterloo "X and Business" programs.
 For more details, please refer to Invalid Credential Combinatons in the Undergraduate Calendar.

 The minor includes 8 courses with a minimum cumulative average of 65%.
 For more details on requirements, please refer to the Undergraduate Studies Academic Calendar.